Skip to content

 Tax penalty guarantee

 The tax penalty guarantee determines who pays if the software makes a mistake.
-Most major providers (Gusto, QuickBooks Payroll, ADP, Paychex) offer guarantees covering IRS penalties caused by provider error on correctly submitted data.
-Most guarantees exclude penalties from state agencies, penalties on taxes the employer didn’t fund in time, penalties from worker misclassification (1099 vs W-2), and penalties caused by late or incorrect data submission.
+Most major providers - Gusto, QuickBooks Payroll, ADP, Paychex - offer guarantees covering IRS penalties caused by provider error on correctly submitted data.
+Most guarantees exclude penalties from state agencies, penalties on taxes the employer didn't fund in time, penalties from worker misclassification (1099 vs W-2), and penalties caused by late or incorrect data submission.
 Read the specific exclusions before signing.

 GL integration

 GL integration is one of the most commonly overlooked features.
 After every payroll run, journal entries for wages, taxes, and deductions need to be posted to your accounting system.
-If the software doesn’t integrate with your GL (QuickBooks, Xero, NetSuite), you’ll spend hours per pay period on manual journal entries, which defeats much of the automation benefit.
+If the software doesn't integrate with your GL - QuickBooks, Xero, NetSuite - you'll spend hours per pay period on manual journal entries, which defeats much of the automation benefit.

 Employee self-service portal